-We were recently lucky enough to experience a minicruise between Kiel in Germany and Oslo, Norway with the ferry company Colorline.
+We were recently lucky enough to experience a minicruise between Kiel in Germany and Oslo, Norway with Color Line .
 Opinion seems divided when it comes to the humble minicruise.
 Depending on your priorities, budget, time constraints and expectations, a minicruise may or may not work for you.
 Us?
 We loved it.
-But with such a short break – two nights on board and around four hours in Oslo- you really are going to get that bit more out of the experience with a bit of research and preparation.
-So without further ado, based upon our experience and in no particular order here are our tips…
+But with such a short break – two nights on board and around four hours in Oslo- you really are going to get the best out of your experience with a bit of research and preparation.
+Without further ado, based upon our experience and in no particular order here are our tips…

 Don’t Overlook Kiel

 Kiel.
 Port city, gateway for cruise bound travellers.
 This is true.
 But also much more than that.
 This is a city that has reinvented itself over the years and is worth making time for.
 Kiel surprised me, I expected to find regenerated docks and some nice harbour views ( Thank you Kiel, on that front you did not disappoint!)
 But I didn’t necessarily expect to find some rather good shopping , beautiful historic buildings and the very pretty Hiroshima park .
 All within strolling distance of each other.

 If you have time before you sail, head up the coast to Laboe.
 Half an hour out of the city centre, Laboe has a resort feel and is home to the U-955 submarine and the impressive Naval War Memorial… worth a visit for the views from the top alone.